Digital Nomad Life in Philippines

 When we asked expats and global nomads about the quality of medical care in Philippines, they replied:

-"I live in a rural area of the Philippines, and I have found the provincial and municipal hospitals to be of excellent quality for all my ordinary health care needs," wrote one digital nomad living in Bontoc, Philippines.
+"I live in a rural area of the Philippines, and I have found the provincial and municipal hospitals to be of excellent quality for all my ordinary health care needs," said one member in Bontoc.

 What are the pros and cons of living in Philippines?